benneely/trilogyWebsite/README.md

-#trilogyWebsite
+# trilogyWebsite
 R Shiny app interface to the TRILOGY ACS prediction models in publication.
+[Demo here](http://trilogyacs-bleedingmodel-01.oit.duke.edu/).

 ## Docker
 Here are the commands to stand up the web app(s).